The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 We are proud of the expertise and contribution of our diverse workforce, which has helped us deliver quality services to the charity sector and the Australian public.

 While the ACNC is the independent regulator of charities in Australia, staff are engaged as ATO employees.
-The ATO’s annual report has the full suite of staff statistics.
+The ATO’s annual report contains further staff statistics

 |Secondment from ATO part-time||–||–||–||–|